OkayAbedin/Daffodil_CSE61_CGPA_Archieve/README.md

-# student-results-processor/student-results-processor/README.md

-# Student Results Processor
+# Daffodil CSE61 Student CGPA Scrapper

 This project is a web application designed to fetch student results from a specified API, calculate SGPA and CGPA for each student, and generate an Excel sheet containing the results.